 3. Annualized hours:

-The number of hours they work are taken in terms of a whole year, instead of taking the number of hours per week or a month.
+The number of hours they work is taken in terms of a whole year, instead of taking the number of hours per week or a month.
 Employees are expected to work for a certain amount of hours for a year, but the hours are flexible when they work.

 4. Compressed hours: